bids-standard/bids-specification/src/02-common-principles.md

 participants, sessions, acquisition schemes, etc.) Labels are strings and MUST only consist of letters (lower or upper case) and/or numbers.
 If numbers are used we RECOMMEND zero padding (e.g., `01` instead of `1` if you have more than nine subjects) to make alphabetical sorting more intuitive.

+Please note that a given label is distinct from the "prefix" it refers to.
+For example `sub-01` refers to the `sub` entity (a subject) with the label `01`.
-Please note that the sub- prefix is not part of the subject label, but must be included in file names (similarly to other key names).
-In contrast to other labels, run and echo labels MUST be integers.
+The `sub-` prefix is not part of the subject label, but must be included in file names (similarly to other key names).
+In contrast to other labels, `run` and `echo` labels MUST be integers.
 Those labels MAY include zero padding, but this is NOT RECOMMENDED to maintain their uniqueness.

 ## Units